-With multiple perspectives offered, your interfaces will receive a new, dynamic breath of life by superseding the generic tones, blips, and bleeps, of other on-screen GUI audio.
+With multiple gestures offered, your interfaces will receive a new, dynamic breath of life by superseding the bland tones, blips, and bleeps, of other on-screen GUI audio.
 The audio in this library has been designed in 10-sound "earcon/auditory icon" families, so that when you find a sound that suits your need, you will have a full array of other semiotically-infused variations to work with.
 The families contain 10 designed sound types:

 Forward | Back

 Action | De-Action